Command Reference

 - If a

-ccmd.yamlfile already exists, it will load existing values as defaults - The command creates the
+ccmd.yamlfile already exists, it will load existing values as defaults - After initializing a command, create your

 ccmd install

-Install a command from a Git repository or install all commands from ccmd.yaml.
+Install a command or plugin from a Git repository, or install all entries from ccmd.yaml.

 Usage